 Scharbrough wants people to be as involved in the process of sculpting as they want to be.
 His love of the local community and its people has inspired him to create things he would have never imagined.
 One of his clients even came to him with a large oak door from her father’s old business building.

 “She came to me wanting to make something out of it because it meant a lot to her family.
 We had a few conversations and we decided to make it a hanging outdoor futon for her back patio.
+We also decided to bring in a lutyens garden bench.
 It is pretty cool.
 I was jealous to part with it,” Scharbrough said.

 This collaboration with Indy locals is what allows Stephen to immerse himself in his art.
 Thanks to his customers, Scharbrough is able to share his joy of sculpting with his community.